Trump's Victory — One Year Later: Sessions Remakes Justice Department

 Under Sessions, the government also has energetically defended Trump's orders restricting travel from mostly Muslim countries.
 Though pared back by the courts in response to vigorous opposition, they nonetheless reduced travel by immigrants and refugees.

-Reversing an Obama administration policy, Sessions has directed prosecutors to seek the maximum penalties in drug cases, even involving low-level offenders.
+Reversing an Obama administration policy, Sessions has directed prosecutors to seek the most serious possible charges in drug cases, even involving low-level offenders.

 "This change in charging and sentencing is especially needed to address some of the factors driving the increase in violent crimes, including the epidemic of opioid and heroin abuse in our country," Sessions said.